 The opportunities, organisation and provision for the teaching and learning of reading are as follows:

-Reading Buddies is a keenly anticipated session in the pupil’s weekly plan across the school, where children in Robin, Jay and Kingfisher classes are paired up with the older children who come to read with a buddy.
+Reading Buddies is a keenly anticipated session in the pupil’s weekly plan across the school, where children in our younger classes are paired up with the older children who come to read with a buddy.
 Our Key Stage 2 children are proving to be fantastic role models.

 As the children progress through the years we hope to inspire them to read a wider variety of more challenging texts, plus interacting with books at a deeper level.
 They are taught to focus more upon the higher order skills of comprehension, inference and deduction.